 What are the most popular home improvements?

-As people are opting for home improvements that don't necessarily add the most value to a property, this suggests they're making renovations with a view to living in their homes, rather than selling them.
+With lots of people opting for home improvements that don't necessarily add the most value, it suggests we're renovating with a view to living, rather than selling.

-Homeowners who are keen to improve the value of their property need to make sure they have done their sums before they embark on any work.
+If you’re keen to improve the value of your home, make sure you’ve done your sums before you start any work.